Lumexralph/blog-site/content/posts/iris-flower-classification/index.md

 5/5 [==============================] - 0s 2ms/step - loss: 0.0462
 ```

-#### Epochs and batches
+#### Epochs and Batches

 In the `compile` statement above, the number of `epochs` was set to 30.
-This specifies that the entire data set should
+This specifies that the entire dataset should
-be applied during training 50 times.
+be applied during training 30 times.
 During training, you see output describing the progress of training that looks like this:

 ```
 Epoch 1/30
 5/5 [==============================] - 1s 1ms/step - loss: 0.0591
 ```

 The first line, `Epoch 1/30`, describes which epoch the model is currently running.
-For efficiency, the training data
+For efficiency, the training dataset
-set is broken into 'batches'.
+is broken into 'batches'.
 The default size of a batch in Tensorflow is 32.
 There are 150 examples in our data set
 or roughly 5 batches.
 The notation on the 2nd line `5/5 [====` is describing which batch has been executed.

-#### Loss  (cost)
+#### Loss (Cost)

 To track the progress of gradient descent by monitoring the cost.
 Ideally, the cost will decrease as the number of
 iterations of the algorithm increases.
 Tensorflow refers to the cost as `loss`.
 Above, you saw the loss displayed each
 epoch as `model.fit` was executing.
 The [.fit](https://www.tensorflow.org/api_docs/python/tf/keras/Model) method returns
 a variety of metrics including the loss.
 This is captured in the `history` variable above.
 This can be used to examine
-the loss in a plot as shown below.
+the loss in a plot as shown below:

 ```python
 def plot_loss_tf(history):